nhsconnect/FHIR-NRLS-API/pages/explore/api_interaction_delete.md

 ## Delete ##

-API to support the deletion of NRL pointers.
-This functionality is only available for providers.
+Provider interaction to support the deletion of NRL pointers.

 ## Pre-requisites ##